 Soil moisture sensor and datalogger installation in an orchard

-Four commercial orchards has been selected for on-farm demonstration using the sensor based irrigation technology.
+Four commercial orchards has been selected for on-farm training using the sensor based irrigation technology.
 On each farm, orchard operation manager and other related workers have joined the sensor installation process, and instruction has provided to them for operation the system, and recording and understanding the sensor data.
 In overall, four individuals has participated this process with individual training.
 The number of farmer participants in 2019 is much less than the proposed number, which can be attributed to the fact that 2019 is the first year of the project, and we mainly focused on obtaining some preliminary results from commercial orchards, as well as some fresh experience from representative growers.
-In 2020, a training workshop will be taken place to train more farm workers on the precision irrigation system setup and management.

 A survey was carried out at different events in 2019 through Penn State Extension.
 The importance of 'Monitoring plant and soil water with precision agriculture' is among them.
 In this survey, 64 individuals responded to this question, and mainly indicated moderate importance of adopting precision plant and soil water monitoring.

 In 2020, a grower survey was conducted after the Mid-Atlantic Fruit and Vegetable Convention, where a few presentations (as class-based workshop) were given to the growers.
 In total 265 growers participated the survey, and 164 of them answered the questions related to the automated irrigation system.
 Two major survey results are shown below.
 One grower may have answered with multiple items.

 The major obstacles that affect growers to adopt the automated irrigation